...

 Why is Food Temperature Monitoring Important?

-Any business that deals with the handling and preparation of food must take temperature monitoring seriously.
-When you serve food to the public, you are also affecting their health and you must ensure that you are only serving the best quality of food.
+Any business that handles and prepares food must take temperature monitoring seriously.
+When you serve food to the public, you also affect their health, and you must ensure you serve only the highest-quality food.

-The bacteria that cause foodborne illnesses are active and multiply when food is not properly stored.
-You must keep food within a specific temperature range to discourage growth of bacteria, which is why it pays to know about the temperature danger zone.
+The bacteria that cause foodborne illnesses are active and multiply when food is not stored correctly.
+You must keep food within a specific temperature range to discourage bacterial growth, which is why it pays to know about the temperature danger zone.
 If food is not kept at the ideal temperature, bacteria start to form and spread.

 It’s not just the temperature that you have to consider in food temperature monitoring.
 Time is also another critical factor.
-The more time food stays out of the safe temperature range, the more bacteria will contaminate your food.
-Among the common bacteria that could contaminate your food include the following:
+The longer food stays outside the safe temperature range, the more bacteria it will harbour.
+Among the common bacteria that could contaminate your food are the following:

 • Listeria